Argentina seeks to reassure markets after peso crisis - Journal du Cameroun

 Argentina sought to inject some confidence back into its beleaguered currency and calm markets on Friday after the peso plunged more than 6.0 percent against the dollar, leaving it at a record low.

-Economy Minister Nicolas Dujovne, speaking a day after the shock resignation of Argentina’s Central Bank governor, told reporters he understood the turbulence of the last few days concerned investors in Latin America’s third-largest economy.
+Economy Minister Nicolas Dujovne, speaking a day after Argentina replaced its Central Bank governor, told reporters he understood the turbulence of the last few days concerned investors in Latin America’s third-largest economy.

+The peso weakened to 28.44 pesos to the dollar on Thursday, before recovering slightly in trading Friday.

-He said President Mauricio Macri’s market friendly center-right government would aim to restore stability on the foreign exchange markets with some of the first tranche of a $50 billion (43 billion euro) loan negotiated with the International Monetary Fund.
+Dujovne said President Mauricio Macri’s market-friendly, center-right government would aim to restore stability on the foreign exchange markets with some of the first tranche of a $50 billion loan negotiated with the International Monetary Fund.

 “The liquidity that we will be pouring into the market in the coming weeks will contribute to significantly reduce those turbulences that we have seen in the foreign exchange market,” Dujovne said.

-The government replaced Central Bank governor Federico Sturzenegger late Thursday after a recent hike in interest rates to 40 percent and billions in foreign reserves failed to revive the peso, which has lost 34 percent against the dollar since the start of the year.
+Macri sought to stem the damage late Thursday by replacing Central Bank governor Federico Sturzenegger, who last month hiked interest rates to 40 percent and spent billions in foreign reserves to try to revive the peso, which has lost 34 percent against the dollar since the start of the year.

 The reshuffle was announced after Dujovne held a crisis meeting with Macri.